 Getting to Sydney

-Fly (domestic): Domestic flights will take you to Sydney from nearly everywhere in Australia.
+Domestic flights will take you to Sydney from nearly everywhere in Australia.
 It’s a great city to use as a base for your trip.
-From Brisbane or Melbourne it’s a short 1.5-hour flight, while flights from Perth take just over four hours.
+From Brisbane or Melbourne, it's a short 1.5-hour flight, while flights from Perth take just over four hours.

 Getting to Canberra

-Fly (international): Although Canberra is not a common entry point for international travellers arriving in Australia, the airport does receive flights from Singapore and Qatar (via Sydney).
+Although Canberra is not a common entry point for international travellers arriving in Australia, Canberra Airport does receive flights from Singapore and Qatar (via Sydney).

 Getting to Melbourne

-Fly (international): As Australia’s second largest city, Melbourne has a great selection of international flights.
-Most of the airlines that fly into Sydney’s International Airport will also fly into Melbourne.
+As Australia’s second-largest city, Melbourne has a great selection of international flights.
+Most of the airlines that fly into Sydney’s International Airport will also fly into Melbourne Airport.

-Fly (domestic): Flying to Melbourne is easy within Australia, as there are direct flights from all capital cities.
-From Brisbane flights take about 2.5 hours, while flights from Perth take about 3.5 hours.
+Flying to Melbourne is easy within Australia, as there are direct flights from all capital cities.
+From Brisbane, flights take about 2.5 hours, while flights from Perth take about 3.5 hours.

 Getting to Tasmania

-Fly (domestic): Tasmania is an island detached from mainland Australia, so flying in to Hobart or Launceston is considered the easiest way to get there.
+Tasmania is an island detached from mainland Australia, so flying into Hobart or Launceston is considered the easiest way to get there.
 There are multiple daily flights into Hobart Airport from Sydney (about two hours) and Melbourne (just over an hour), as well as a few flights per week from Brisbane and Adelaide.

-Drive: Driving to Tasmania is possible with the Spirit of Tasmania ferry, which departs from Melbourne and takes around 10 hours to cross the Bass Strait.
-Once the ferry arrives in Devonport, it’s just over an hour drive to Launceston or around a three-hour drive south to Hobart.
+Driving to Tasmania is possible with the Spirit of Tasmania ferry, which departs from Geelong and takes around 10 hours to cross the Bass Strait.
+Once the ferry arrives in Devonport, it’s just over an hour's drive to Launceston or around a three-hour drive south to Hobart.

 Getting to Adelaide

-Drive: Melbourne is the closest capital city and is an eight-hour drive.
-If you choose to drive from Melbourne to Adelaide, taking the longer route along the Great Ocean Road is a popular choice among travellers.
-This extends the driving time to around 13 hours.
+Melbourne is the closest capital city and is an eight-hour drive.
+If you choose to drive from Melbourne to Adelaide, consider taking the longer route along the iconic Great Ocean Road.
+It extends the driving time to around 13 hours but it's well worth it!

 Getting to Perth

-Fly (international): Qantas has recently launched a new route from Perth to London, making it the only Australian city with a direct flight to Europe.
+Qantas has launched a new route from Perth to London, making it the only Australian city with a direct flight to Europe.
 This route takes 16 hours and 45 minutes.
 Perth also receives flights from Asia, the Middle East, Africa, and New Zealand.

 Getting to Darwin

-Fly (domestic): The are direct flights to Darwin from Sydney, Melbourne, Brisbane, Perth, and Adelaide.
-From Melbourne it takes about 4.5 hours, while from Perth it takes 3.5 hours.
+There are direct flights to Darwin from Sydney, Melbourne, Brisbane, Perth, and Adelaide.
+From Melbourne, it takes about 4.5 hours, while from Perth it takes 3.5 hours.

-Drive: Like Perth, Darwin is located a long drive from other capital cities in Australia.
+Like Perth, Darwin is a long drive from other capital cities in Australia.
 Adelaide is the closest at 32 hours away.

 Getting to Brisbane

-Fly (international): It’s easy to get to Brisbane from overseas, as Brisbane’s International Airport receives flights from North America, Asia, the Middle East and the Pacific.
+It’s easy to get to Brisbane from overseas.
+Brisbane’s International Airport receives flights from North America, Asia, the Middle East and the Pacific.

-Fly (domestic): The are direct flights to Brisbane from every capital city in Australia.
-From Sydney it takes 1.5 hours, while from Adelaide it takes 2.5 hours.
+There are direct flights to Brisbane from every capital city in Australia.
+From Sydney, it takes 1.5 hours, while from Adelaide it takes 2.5 hours.

 Getting to the Great Barrier Reef

-Fly (domestic): The Great Barrier Reef stretches along much of the coast of Queensland, so there are multiple ways to get there.
-Cairns, Townsville, Airlie Beach (Proserpine), and Hamilton Island are gateways to the reef, all of which are accessible via domestic flights from many of Australia’s capital cities.
+Cairns, Townsville, Airlie Beach (Proserpine), and Hamilton Island are gateways to the Great Barrier Reef, all of which are accessible via domestic flights from many of Australia’s capital cities.
 Flights from Sydney to Cairns take about three hours, while flights from Perth to Cairns take about six hours.

 Getting to the Red Centre

-Fly (domestic): Alice Springs is the gateway to Australia’s Red Centre.
+Alice Springs is the gateway to Australia’s Red Centre where you'll find the ancient monolith Uluru.
 This area is remote, but not difficult to get to.
 You can fly to Alice Springs from all capital cities except Canberra and Hobart, or fly directly to Uluṟu from Melbourne or Sydney (three to 3.5 hours) if you’re short on time.

-Drive: Plenty of travellers drive to Australia’s Red Centre from Adelaide or Darwin.
-If you choose this option, be aware that the distances are great at around 16-17 hours each way, so these journeys should be done over a few days.
+Plenty of travellers drive to Australia’s Red Centre from Adelaide or Darwin.
+If you choose this option, be aware that the distances are great at around 16-17 hours each way, so these journeys should be done over a few days on a road trip.

 Getting to the Great Ocean Road